bfemiano/matchbot/README.md

 ## Next steps

 * Try out other LLMs to see if this can work self hosted.
-* Figure out a better front end for usage.
+* Work on a more compelling interactive UI.

 ## Run tests